osanstrong/arfc.github.io/software_templates.md

 ## Shablona
 [Shablona](https://github.com/uwescience/shablona) is a template repository that is designed for scientific python projects.
-The template comes with everything a small-scale project might need, and can be easily adapted for python based projects.
+The template comes with everything a small-scale project might need, and can be easily adapted for python projects.

-To get a sense of whether or not using the Shablona template is appropriate for the project, checkout the [example](https://github.com/uwescience/shablona/tree/master/examples) provided.
+To get a sense of whether or not using the Shablona template is appropriate for your project, checkout the [example](https://github.com/uwescience/shablona/tree/master/examples) provided.

 ## Cookiecutter